-In response to the COVID-19 (coronavirus) pandemic, Admissions and Financial Aid staff will be working remotely.
-However, beginning June 1, 2021, The CMC Admission Office will re-open to the public for limited in-person visits.
+In response to the COVID-19 (coronavirus) pandemic, Admissions and Financial Aid staff is currently working remotely.
+However, the CMC Admission Office is now open for limited in-person visits.

 CMC adopts SAT, ACT test-optional policy for Fall 2022 applicants